uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 * Code: broadcasting_data->post_custom_fields is obsolete.
 Use iterable broadcasting_data->custom_fields() instead.
 Or custom_fields->original if you must.
 * Code: broadcasting_data->copied_attachments() has new add() method.
 * Code: broadcasting_data->new_post_old_custom_fields is obsolete.
 Use ->custom_fields->child_fields().
-* New Plugin Pack Plugin: Global Content Blocks - Adds support for shortcodes from <a href="https://wordpress.org/plugins/global-content-blocks/">WP Xpert's Global Content Blocks</a> plugin.
+* New Add-on pack plugin: Global Content Blocks - Adds support for shortcodes from <a href="https://wordpress.org/plugins/global-content-blocks/">WP Xpert's Global Content Blocks</a> plugin.
-* New Plugin Pack Plugin: Metaslider - Adds support for <a href="https://www.metaslider.com/">Metaslider</a> shortcodes.
+* New Add-on pack plugin: Metaslider - Adds support for <a href="https://www.metaslider.com/">Metaslider</a> shortcodes.

 = 22 20150721 =
 * New: post delete, trash and restore hooks are now always monitored, instead of just during the display of the posts table.
 This should allow other plugins to modify posts (perhaps expiring posts?) without unsynchronizing the link info.